dimagi/commcare-support-library/README.md

 #### Fixtures

-Get a list of all fixtures in the current user database:
+Get a list of IDs of all the fixtures in the current database:

-`FixtureUtils.getFixtureList(Context context)`
+`FixtureUtils.getFixtureIdList(Context context)`

-And then get a cursor over all the data in a fixture specified by its id:
+Then retrieve the XML for a specific fixture from this list:

-`FixtureUtils.getFixtureData(Context context, String fixtureId)`
+`FixtureUtils.getFixtureXml(Context context, String fixtureId`